Virtual Dub

 Warning: Deinterlace first, before cropping and

 resizing.
-If not deinterlacing first, make all crops
+If not deinterlacing first, ensure all crops

-I like to crop/trim off the black edges and the VHS
+I like to crop/trim off the black side edges and the

-head switching noise at the bottom of the video.
+VHS head switching noise at the bottom of the

 To preserve the original “shape” of the video,